 echo auto Installation instructions:

-Step 1: Plugin the echo auto and connect the holder unti (currently included) to your air vent.
+Step 1: Plugin the echo auto and connect the holder unit (currently included) to your air vent.
 The idea being the unit actually sits up above the airflow of the vent.
-I think a lot of work went into this but I have a fear of broken vents so prefer to find other ways to mount it.
+I think a lot of work went into this but as I mentioned, I have a fear of broken vents so prefer to find other ways to mount it, like on the dash shelf.
+I figure with 8 speakers she can hear me from anywhere.

 Step 2: Download the latest version of the Alexa App.
 This is straight forward but it also then walks you through connecting the auto to your phone.
 You connect it via the app like you would any Alexa device.